h2oai/h2o-2/h2o-docs/source/developuser/how_r_interacts_with_h2o.rst

 An end-to-end sequence diagram of the same transaction is below (click on the diagram to zoom).
-This gives a different perspective of the R and H2O interactions for the same GLM request and result model.
+This gives a different perspective of the R and H2O interactions for the same GLM request and the resulting model.

 .. image:: PngGen/uml/run_glm_from_r.png
    :width: 90 %